tanfwong/dsp_notes/_sources/ch3/sampthm.md

   recovered from $X(\omega)$, or equivalently in the time domain,
   $x(t)$ can be recovered from $x[n]$.

-* In the frequency domain, the ideal recovery process is simply:
+* In the frequency domain, the ideal reconstruction process is simply:
   1. Cut out the period of the folded spectrum $X(e^{j\hat\omega})$ over $[-\pi, \pi)$ and scale it by $\frac{1}{f_s}$.
   2. Substitute $\hat\omega = \frac{\omega}{f_s}$ in the cut-outi and